What Is a Floating Frame? Pros, Cons, & Types

 You can even use uncut matting behind the photo to create a textured or colored backdrop.
 Instead of using flexitabs, the two-glass or acrylic panels are held together with latches.

 This type of frame uses a minimalist design and is easy to assemble.
 There is, however, a caveat.
 You must ensure that your artwork is centered before closing the latches.
 Also, the covers tend to be slippery, so you must be extra careful when handling artwork with this modern floating frame.

 How to Effectively Use a Floating Frame

 If you are tired of using the traditional ornate framing method, floating frames are a good alternative.
 However, to make a visual statement with your artwork, you need to know how to use your floating frames effectively.
-You can achieve this in several ways.

 How to Hang a Floating Frame

 For the traditional floater frame, hanging entails the same process involved with a standard picture frame.
 You just need to ensure you have the proper equipment that comes with the frame to get started.

 For the modern floating frames, you must ensure the wall behind the art is visible through the glass backing.
 Simply ensure that your walls are thoroughly cleaned to prevent the cracks and holes from being visible.